Composting 101

 Water content is crucial for the production of quality compost.

-The compost pile should have a moisture content of 45-65%.
-If the moisture content falls below 45 %, the microbial activity will slow down or become dormant.
+If moisture content falls below 45 %, the microbial activity will slow down or become dormant.

 Heat

-Micro-organisms generate heat as they digest organic material.
+Microorganisms generate heat as they digest organic material.
 A compost pile with temperatures between 90 – 150° F is composting efficiently.
-Higher temperatures will begin to kill off some of the beneficial organisms in the pile; turn to release heat.
+Higher temperatures will begin to kill off some of the beneficial organisms in the pile; turning is needed to release heat.

 Time

-1. During the psychrophilic stage the bacteria will begin to colonize and generate heat.
+1. Psychrophilic stage: the bacteria begin to colonize and generate heat.
 This will take a few days.

-2. Once temperatures increase the mesophilic bacteria will take over – this will take a few more days depending on the weather, moisture, oxygen level, etc.
+2. Mesophilic stage: bacteria will take over – this will take a few more days depending on the weather, moisture, oxygen level, etc.

-3. The thermophilic stage may take from a few days to several weeks and allows the heat-loving bacteria that digest the more resistant fats, cellulose and proteins to thrive.
+3. Thermophilic stage: may take from a few days to several weeks and allows the heat-loving bacteria that digest the more resistant fats, cellulose, and proteins to thrive.

 4. The compost will need to cure for up to several months.